IamLRBA/Banner-Designer-WebApp/README.md

 ### Add Text:

-- Type your text in the input field
+- Type your text in the text input field
 - Choose from 40+ fonts
 - Customize color, style, and transformations